Barium sulfate: Copper industry

 As barium sulfate has a high melting point and is insoluble in water, it is used as a release material in casting of copper anode plates.
 The anode plates are cast in copper molds, so to avoid the direct contact of the liquid copper with the solid copper mold, a suspension of fine barium sulfate powder in water is used as a coating on the mold surface.
 Thus, when the molten copper solidifies in form of an anode plate it can be easily released from its mold.

 Radiometric measurements

 Barium sulfate is sometimes used, besides polytetrafluoroethylene (PTFE), to coat the interior of integrating spheres due to the high reflectance of the material and near Lambertian characteristics.

 3D printing of firearms

 Barium sulfate is listed among the materials acceptable to the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE) for the manufacturing of firearms and/or components that are made of plastic, to achieve compliance with the U.S. federal requirement that an X-ray machine must be able to accurately depict the shape of the plastic firearm or component.

+Anti-mine coating

+Barium sulfate was the main ingredient in the Zimmerit coating used to protect German armored fighting vehicles from magnetically attached anti-tank mines during World War II.

-Biological occurences
+Biological occurrences

-Barium sulfate is also used by the Loxodes genus of ciliates in organelles known as Müller vescicles, which are involved in the sensing of gravity.
+Barium sulfate is also used by the Loxodes genus of ciliates in organelles known as Müller vesicles, which are involved in the sensing of gravity.